nadavsuissa/FinalRobotTask/README.md

  - **Changes the color of the lights:**:rainbow:

-     The robot changes its colors
+     The robot changes its colors so that rotates and changes the colors of its lamps

   https://user-images.githubusercontent.com/73065095/178971775-d6975ed6-a7bd-43a1-b8c2-a11f88370443.mp4